osu-ai531-w24/exercise02-vacuum-world/README.md

 See the example usage of an imaginary ModelReflexVacuum in _scratchpad.py_ to give you ideas about how a ModelReflexVacuum might be used, and what your code in _main.py_ might do.
-Notice how the `action` method is called multiple times and returns a different action each time.
+Notice how the `action` function is called multiple times and returns a different action each time.
 The source code for a Location, State, TransitionModel and SensorModel are all provided to you - but you are not required to use them.
 If you do use them, feel free to modify them as you see fit.
 Reading